Visiting Grand Canyon from Las Vegas? Here’s everything you need to know.

 We’ll go into more detail about each area further down in the post.

-Essential Tips - What You Need to Know BeFore
+Essential Tips – What You Need to Know Before You Go

 - Best Time to Visit: Spring and Autumn will give you the most access to the park while avoiding crowds and the summer heat.
 April and October are the most ideal months.
 The high season typically runs from June to August.
 Winter will have the fewest crowds but the North Rim will be closed off along with some of the other amenities.